UoMResearchIT/shell-programming-course/_episodes/04-subshells_and_functions.md

 start
 ~~~
 {: .output}
+Note that using the `local` declaration ensures that you don't overwrite any external
+variables which share the same name.

 To return information from a function in manner in which it can be allocated to an
 arbitrary variable, it is best to use `echo` to output it, and then capture the result of